VenoMKO/RealEditor/README.md

 ### System requirements

 * Windows 10 x64 (RE can run on previous Windows versions, but some features may not work)
-* CPU: Intel Haswell / AMD Excavator or anything newer with AVX2 instructions
+* CPU with AVX2 instructions (Intel Haswell / AMD Excavator or newer)

 ### Download